Stop compromised npm packages the moment they act.

-Scanners flag known-bad packages.
-Kratex enforces what every package can do at install and at runtime, including the ones nobody has flagged yet.
+Static scanners catch what they have already seen.
+Kratex enforces what every package can do, every time it runs, including the ones nobody has flagged yet.

 Stop trusting lifecycle scripts.